puppetlabs/puppetlabs-firewall/README.markdown

 * `socket`: If 'true', matches if an open socket can be found by doing a socket lookup on the packet.
 Valid values are 'true', 'false'.
 Requires the `socket` feature.

 * `source`: The source address.
-For example:

-  source => '192.168.2.0/24'

-  You can also negate a mask by putting ! in front.
-For example:

-  source => '!
-192.168.2.0/24'

-* `source`: The source address.
 For example: `source` => '192.168.2.0/24'.
 You can also negate a mask by putting ! in front.
 For example: `source` => '!
 192.168.2.0/24'.
 The source can also be an IPv6 address if your provider supports it.

-* `sport`: The source port to match for this filter (if the protocol supports ports).
-Will accept a single element or an array.
-For some firewall providers you can pass a range of ports in the format:

-  `<start_number>-<ending_number>`
-For example, '1-1024' would cover ports 1 to 1024.

-* `src_range`: The source IP range.
-For example:

-  src_range => '192.168.1.1-192.168.1.10'

 * `sport`: The source port to match for this filter (if the protocol supports ports).
 Will accept a single element or an array.
 For some firewall providers you can pass a range of ports in the format:'start number-end number'.
 For example, '1-1024' would cover ports 1 to 1024.

 * `src_range`: The source IP range.
 For example: `src_range` => '192.168.1.1-192.168.1.10'.
 The source IP range is must in 'IP1-IP2' format.
 Values must match '0.0.0.0-0.0.0.0' through '255.255.255.255-255.255.255.255'.
 Requires the `iprange` feature.